Here's what has changed, and what has been learned.Read article

 Remember the USDA Food pyramid?
 It was posted by the lunch line in your school cafeteria and taught to you in nutrition classes.
 The government’s official position on how you should eat to be fit and healthy included recommendations to consume up to 11 servings of pasta, bread, and crackers per day, limit meat and eggs to three servings only, and count potatoes as a vegetable.
 Yeah…don’t eat like that.

-To that end, we’ve created the M&F Food Pyramid (right), an easy visual guide to eating for physique enhancement and performance.
-See the captions for info on how we designed it, and tips on how to use it.
+To that end, we’ve created the M&F Food Pyramid (above), an easy visual guide to eating for physique enhancement and performance.
+See below for info on how we designed it, and tips on how to use it.